Friedrice04/PDF-Sorter/README.md

 # 📄 OCR File Sorter

-A powerful, intelligent PDF sorting application that automatically organizes documents based on their content using OCR technology.
+A PDF sorting application that automatically organizes documents based on their content using their text or OCR.

 ## 🚀 Quick Start